CPAs must continually enhance their knowledge and expertise to remain at the forefront of today’s competitive market.

 - 75% will be required to report on learning activity details.

-Of those members manually selected for audit of their CPD compliance, 100% will be required to produce source documentation evidence of CPD.
-Members are required to retain CPD records for no less than five years.
-CPA Alberta may request such records at any time.
+Of those members manually selected for audit of their CPD compliance, typically they will be required to produce source documentation evidence of CPD.